Skip to content

 }//if

-// if no error, write the data to the binary file
+// if no error, write data to binary file

 output.Write(age);